Azure/azure-sdk-for-python/doc/dev/tests.md

 resource management commands, documented in [/eng/common/TestResources][test_resources], that streamline this process.
 Both pure ARM templates (`test-resources.json`) and BICEP files (`test-resources.bicep`) are supported.

+User-based authentication is preferred when using test resources.
+To enable this:
+- Use the [`-UserAuth` command flag][user_auth_flag] when running the `New-TestResources` script.
+- Set the environment variable `AZURE_TEST_USE_PWSH_AUTH` to "true" to authenticate with Azure PowerShell, or `AZURE_TEST_USE_CLI_AUTH` to "true" to authenticate with Azure CLI.
+  - Ensure you're logged into the tool you choose -- if you used `New-TestResources.ps1` to deploy resources, you'll already have logged in with Azure PowerShell.

 If you haven't yet set up a `test-resources` file for test resource deployment and/or want to use test resources of your own, you can just configure credentials to target these resources instead.